Beastly Review: Need for Speed Heat

 The soundtrack alone is pretty good even though I use my own custom soundtrack.
 The sound design is where it’s at since I want to not only feel how great the race is but the sound gives it that full experience.
 Especially when you are coming up to a hairpin turn and hit the right drift making the wheels squeal on the pavement is top-notch quality.

-Need for Speed Heat world is not as crazy with people as advertised even in the opening cinematic of the game.
+The need for Speed Heat world is not as crazy with people as advertised even in the opening cinematic of the game.
 Where you see more of a racing gallery and even with your customized character that is a bit dull.
-You do get that feel with the cut-scenes but after that, it is just a car filled world.
-Even the traffic is a bit bland which I expected a bit more during the day time.
+You do get that feel with the cut-scenes but after that, it is just a carb-filled world.
+Even the traffic is a bit bland which I expected a bit more during the daytime.

 All and all it could have been a bit more populated.